-Federal grant funds are awarded to the State by the Department of Housing and Urban Development (HUD) through an allocation process based upon comparative housing and population data through the AIDS Housing Opportunity Act, Public Law 101-625, as amended.
+Federal grant funds are awarded to the State by the Department of Housing and Urban Development (HUD) through an allocation process based upon comparative housing and population data through the AIDS Housing Opportunity Act.
+Public Law 101-625, as amended.
 Effective April 1, 1998, Charlotte and Raleigh met the requirements to become eligible metropolitan statistical areas (EMSAs) and received a portion of North Carolina's funds directly from HUD.
-Effective FY 02, Wake County received a transfer of HOPWA formula funds from the City of Raleigh to provide HOPWA services to Wake, Franklin and Johnston counties.
-Effective FY 11, Greensboro also met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Guilford, Randolph and Rockingham counties.
-In FY 13 The Charlotte EMSA was revised to include Iredell, Lincoln and Rowan counties and the North Carolina HOPWA program gained Anson County.
-In FY 15, Durham-Chapel Hill met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Chatham, Durham, Orange and Person counties.
-In FY 21, Winston-Salem met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Davidson, Davie, Forsyth, Stokes and Yadkin counties.
-In addition, Currituck County, NC receives HOPWA funding through the Virginia Beach, Virginia EMSA.
-These six EMSAs receive funding directly from HUD.
-The State receives a separate award, which it allocates throughout the remaining counties to various Project Sponsors/ subrecipients, utilizing an RFA process; whereby allowable expenditures are reimbursed for approved activities on a monthly basis..
+Effective FY 02, Wake County received a transfer of HOPWA formula funds from the City of Raleigh to provide HOPWA services to Wake.
+Franklin and Johnston counties.
+Effective FY 11, Greensboro also met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Guilford, Randolph, and Rockingham counties.
+In FY 13 The Charlotte EMSA was revised to include Iredell, Lincoln, and Rowan counties and the North Carolina HOPWA program gained Anson County.
+In FY 22, the Charlotte EMSA was revised again to include Anson County.
+In FY 15, Durham-Chapel Hill met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Chatham, Durham, Orange, and Person counties.
+In FY 22, the Durham-Chapel Hill EMSA was revised again to include Granville County.
+In FY 21, Winston-Salem met the requirements to become an EMSA and received a portion of North Carolina's funds directly from HUD to provide HOPWA services in Davidson, Davie, Forsyth, Stokes, and Yadkin counties.
+In FY 22 the City of